 The general contractor is responsible for implementing a communication strategy that ensures all parties are kept up-to-date on the progress of the construction project on a timely basis.
 As the primary contact to all the project stakeholders, the general contractor provides a breakdown of completed milestones, upcoming or unexpected challenges, changes to the schedule, and budget status.

 LOOKING FOR A GENERAL CONTRACTOR FOR YOUR CONSTRUCTION PROJECT?

-Westmark has been serving as a general contractor on Vancouver Island for over 30 years.
+Westmark has been serving as a general contractor on Vancouver Island for over 35 years.
 With a diverse portfolio to prove it, we have experience leading ground-up commercial construction builds, leasehold improvements, multi-family developments, and custom home projects.
 As your general contractor, we manage all your day-to-day operations to ensure your project is completed safely, on time and exactly to your vision.
-Contact our team today to learn more!
+Contact our Vancouver Island builders today to learn more!